 Wildlife Highlights

-The Okavango Delta and Moremi contain one of the largest populations of the highly endangered African wild dog.
+In addition to big cats, the Okavango Delta and Moremi Game Reserve contain one of the largest populations of the highly endangered African wild dog.
 Wild dog packs roam over large territories and spotting them is 'hit-or-miss' except when they are denning.
 Sitatunga, red lechwe and puku can be found in the Okavango Delta, Moremi and Chobe's riverfront area.
-These remarkable rare antelopes have adapted to a semi-aquatic habitat and spend a lot of time in shallow water.
+These rare antelopes have adapted to a semi-aquatic habitat and spend a lot of time in shallow water.

 Best Time for Wildlife Viewing